-14.5.1 Data Preparation for Linear Regression
+17.6.1 Data Preparation for Linear Regression

-Learn about Automatic Data Preparation (ADP) for Generalized Linear Model (GLM).
+Learn about Automatic Data Preparation (ADP) for the Generalized Linear Model (GLM) algorithm.

-When Automatic Data Preparation (ADP) is enabled, the algorithm chooses a transformation based on input data properties and other settings.
+When ADP is enabled, the algorithm chooses a transformation based on input data properties and other settings.
 The transformation can include one or more of the following for numerical data: subtracting the mean, scaling by the standard deviation, or performing a correlation transformation (Neter, et. al, 1990).
 If the correlation transformation is applied to numeric data, it is also applied to categorical attributes.